 24This restriction is removed when Prompt processing is rerun during Data Release production, see § 3.3.5.

-25Level 2 database is a database resulting from annual data release processing.
+25Data Release database is a database resulting from annual data release processing.
 See § 4 for details.

-$^{^{26}}$ We guarantee that a receiver will always be able to regenerate the alert contents at any later date using the included timestamps and metadata(IDs and database names).
+26We guarantee that a receiver will always be able to regenerate the alert contents at any later date using the included timestamps and metadata.

-- 10. For all DIAObjects overlapping the field of view, including those that have an associated new DIASource from this visit, forced photometry will be performed on the difference image (point source photometry only).
-Those measurements will be stored as appropriately flagged DIASources27DIAForcedSources.
-No alerts will be issued for these DIASourcesDIAForcedSources, but the DIAForcedSource measurements will be included in any future alerts triggered by a new DIASource at that location. - 11.
-Within 24 hours of discovery, precovery PSF forced photometry will be performed on LIPUblicT any difference image overlapping the position of new DIAObjects taken within the past 30 days, and added to the databaseDIAForcedSource table.
-Alerts will not be issued with precoveryWindow precovery photometry information but the resulting DIAForcedSource measurements will be included in future alerts from this DIAObject.
+age (point source photometry only).
+Those measurements will be stored as DIAForced-Sources.
+No alerts will be issued for these DIAForcedSources, but the DIAForcedSource measurements will be included in any future alerts triggered by a new DIASource at that location.

+11. Within 24 hours of discovery, precovery PSF forced photometry will be performed on LIPUblicT any difference image overlapping the position of new DIAObjects taken within the past 30 days, and added to the DIAForcedSource table.
+Alerts will not be issued with precovery photometry information but the resulting DIAForcedSource measurements will be included in future alerts from this DIAObject.

 In addition to the processing described above, a smaller sample of sources detected on difference images below the nominal transSNR = 5 threshold will be measured and stored, in transSNR order to enable monitoring of difference image analysis quality.
-DMS-REQ-0270
+DMS-REO-0270

-Also, the system will have the ability to measure and alert on a limited28 number of sources detected below the nominal threshold for which additional criteria are satisfied.
-For example, a transSNR = 3 source detection near a gravitational keyhole29 may be highly significant in assessing the danger posed by a potentially hazardous asteroid.
+Also, the system will have the ability to measure and alert on a limited27 number of sources detected below the nominal threshold for which additional criteria are satisfied.
+For example, a transSNR = 3 source detection near a gravitational keyhole28 may be highly significant in assessing the danger posed by a potentially hazardous asteroid.
 The initial set of criteria will be defined by the start of LSST operations.